mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 Allows you to draw things in front of a projectile.
 This method is called even if PreDraw returns false.

+### public virtual void DrawBehind(Projectile projectile, int index, List\<int\> drawCacheProjsBehindNPCsAndTiles, List\<int\> drawCacheProjsBehindNPCs, List\<int\> drawCacheProjsBehindProjectiles)

+When used in conjunction with "projectile.hide = true", allows you to specify that this projectile should be drawn behind certain elements.
+Add the index to one and only one of the lists.
+For example, the Nebula Arcanum projectile draws behind NPCs and tiles.

 ## Grappling-Related Methods

 ### public virtual bool?
 CanUseGrapple(int type, Player player)